briananstett/k8-presentation/1_Docker/README.md

 // docker build -t <name of the image>:<optional tag> <Dockerfile location>
 $ docker build -t myimage:v1 .
 ```
-We can see al Docker images on our machine with [docker images](https://docs.docker.com/engine/reference/commandline/images/)
+Once the image finishes building, we can see all Docker images on our machine with [docker images](https://docs.docker.com/engine/reference/commandline/images/), one of which was the image we just made.
 ```
 $ docker images
 REPOSITORY                TAG             IMAGE ID            CREATED             SIZE